GLOBAL MARKETS-Shares inch to new highs on trade hopes; dollar little changed

 China's finance ministry said it will lower tariffs on products ranging from frozen pork and avocados to certain semiconductors next year as Beijing looks to boost imports amid a slowing economy and a trade war with the United States.
 China will implement temporary import tariffs, which are lower than the most-favored-nation tariffs, on more than 850 products, an increase from 706 products that were taxed at temporary rates in 2019, the ministry said.

-MSCI's gauge of stocks across the globe gained 0.11%, reaching a new record, while its emerging market index rose 0.26%.
+MSCI's gauge of stocks across the globe gained 0.08%, reaching a new record of 563.81, while its emerging market index rose 0.29%.
 MSCI's all-country world index has risen more than 3% in December as U.S.-China trade tensions eased and confidence grew that Britain would avoid a chaotic exit from the European Union.
 The index is up 23% in 2019, set for its best year in a decade.

 The market remains focused on the trade war, said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.
 "It's a rally being based upon momentum buying now.
 Stocks are being marked up, and it will continue right up until year end," he said, referring to the U.S. equity market.

 President Donald Trump on Saturday said the United States and China would "very shortly" sign their so-called Phase 1 trade pact.
-The benchmark S&P 500 and Nasdaq composite set intra-day highs.
+The benchmark S&P 500, Nasdaq composite and Dow Industrials set recording closing highs, with the S&P 500 and Nasdaq also hitting new intra-day highs.

 Shares in Europe traded near break-even, with the pan-European STOXX 600 index closing down 0.03%.
 The blue-chip FTSE 100 index in London rose 0.54% to a five-month high and ninth straight gain, its longest winning streak since May 2017.